Introduction

 While block scheduling can greatly improve productivity, it does have some drawbacks you should be aware of:

-- Lack of Flexibility – One of the main downsides of block scheduling is its rigidity.
+- Lack of Flexibility – We mentioned that flexibility is a benefit of block schedules, but it can also feel too inflexible in many cases.
 Since large blocks of time are dedicated to specific areas of work, it can be difficult to adjust when unexpected tasks or emergencies arise.
 If your day gets disrupted, shifting large blocks can feel overwhelming or disorganized.

 - Overestimating Focus Time – Block scheduling assumes that you’ll stay focused for long periods of time, which isn’t always realistic for everyone.
 It can lead to burnout or frustration if you find yourself struggling to maintain concentration for the entire block, especially during blocks requiring deep work or creativity.